-↓ We assess all grant applications
+We assess all grant applications

 We assess the applications against eligibility criteria and notify you if you are not eligible.
-The Board of the Australia-ASEAN Council then assesses your application against the assessment criteria including an overall consideration of value for money and compares it to other applications.
+The Board of the Australia-ASEAN Council then assesses your application against the assessment criteria including an overall consideration of achieving value with relevant money and compares it to other applications.